-14 Briefly explain the analytical framework that applies when assessing vertical restraints under antitrust law.
+13 Explain the analytical framework that applies when assessing vertical restraints under antitrust law.

-In its analysis on vertical restraints, the HCC largely follows the European legislation and case law.
-This applies not only to the general legal framework but also to the competitive assessment of particular types of restraints (see questions 17 to 28).
+In its analysis on vertical restraints, the HCC largely follows the EU legislation and case law.
+This applies not only to the general legal framework but also to the competitive assessment of particular types of restraints.
 It is common for the HCC in its decisions to cite and apply the analysis relied on by the European Commission and the European Court of Justice (and Court of First Instance).

 In that context, the HCC will consider those vertical restraints that have as their object the restriction or distortion of competition in the relevant market as most serious and will consider them as unlawful per se.
-Such restraints primarily consist in restricting the buyer's ability to determine resale prices (either by imposing fixed prices or maintaining minimum resale prices or allowing for absolute territorial protection by imposing restrictions on passive sales.
+Such restraints primarily consist in restricting the buyer's ability to determine resale prices (either by imposing fixed prices or maintaining minimum resale prices), allowing for absolute territorial protection by imposing restrictions on passive sales or restricting members of a selective distribution system supplying each other or end-users.

 The HCC practice so far has not been uniform.
-According to early case law, agreements containing hardcore restrictions such as those mentioned above would escape the prohibition of article 1(1) where the parties' market shares and turnovers in the relevant were insignificant, thus allowing for a conclusion that no restriction or distortion of competition was likely to occur in the relevant market.
-However, since the formal introduction of the de minimis Notice (see question 8), hard-core restrictions such as those mentioned in point 11 of the Notice cannot be exempted and will always be considered unlawful per se.
+According to early case law, agreements containing hard-core restrictions such as those mentioned above would escape the prohibition of article 1(1) where the parties' market shares and turnovers in the relevant were insignificant, thus allowing for a conclusion that no restriction or distortion of competition was likely to occur in the relevant market.
+However, since the formal introduction of the De Minimis Notice (see question 8), hard-core restrictions such as those mentioned in point 11 of the Notice cannot be exempted and will always be considered unlawful per se.